safesploitOrg/docs/best-practices/linux/storage/grow_mounted_volumes_under_IO/README.md

 ---

 ## 2. LVM2 – Online PV and LV Expansion (Safe While Mounted & Under I/O)

+> ⚠️ Do not proceed unless all paths and the multipath device report the new size.

+> Ensure the following report ALL paths are resized:
+> ```bash
+> multipath -ll mpathX
+> blockdev --getsize64 /dev/sdX
+> blockdev --getsize64 /dev/mapper/mpathX
+> ```

 ### 2.1 PV Resize (`pvresize`) – Safe While Mounted